maiyama18/ether/README.md

 ## language features

 - ether has `integer`, `boolean`, `array`, and `function` as literals
 - One of the most (or maybe, only) notable feature of ether is arrow operator `->`.
-It works like [Elixir's pipe operator](https://elixir-lang.org/getting-started/enumerables-and-streams.html#the-pipe-operator), which makes successive data transformations readable.
+It works like [Elixir's pipe operator](https://elixir-lang.org/getting-started/enumerables-and-streams.html#the-pipe-operator), which makes successive data transformations readable

 ## sample code